Mark Aguirre: Detroit Pistons (1989–1993)

 After Aguirre was traded to the team, the Pistons won the NBA title in 1989.
 Despite not being a lead scoring option like he was in Dallas, Aguirre played a key role in Detroit's championship run, especially in the Eastern Conference Finals against the Chicago Bulls, where he led the team in scoring with 25 points in a narrow Game 3 loss and averaged 13.7 points and 4.8 rebounds over the rest of the six-game series.
 He showed he could blend into a successful team by taking fewer shots, playing hard on defense, and not complaining when his younger teammate Dennis Rodman's minutes increased.
 In the 1990 playoffs, which culminated with Detroit repeating as champions with a five-game NBA Finals win over Portland, Aguirre averaged 11 points a game.

 The following postseason, Aguirre scored his highest postseason total as a Piston, with 34 points in a Game 4 win over the Boston Celtics in the Eastern Conference Semifinals.
 However, in the following round, the Pistons would be defeated by Michael Jordan and the Bulls, bringing their title defense to a close.
 Aguirre played two more seasons with the Pistons in an increasingly limited role, due to both Rodman's play and his own age and injury issues.

 Los Angeles Clippers (1993–1994)

 In 1993, the Pistons released Aguirre.
-After he cleared waivers the Los Angeles Clippers signed him for $150,000 for a partial campaign in 1993–94.
-Through the 1993–94 season Aguirre had accumulated 18,458 points for a career average of 20.0 points per game.
-He was waived by Clippers on February 1st of 1994.
+After he cleared waivers, the Los Angeles Clippers signed him for $150,000 for a partial campaign in 1993–94.
+Through the 1993–94 season, Aguirre had accumulated 18,458 points for a career average of 20.0 points per game.
+He was waived by the Clippers on February 1, 1994.